diabolo/fbrp/README.markdown

 Dependencies
 ============

-There are a few things you'll need, I've not frozen gems or done anything nice yet
+You'll need to install the following gems

 1. rspec-rails
-1. cucumber
+1. cucumber (currently a dependency of rspec-rails)
-1. object_daddy
-1. the very latest haml
 1. the very latest compass

-All can be found here on github.
-Follow the installation instructions on the compass page for haml and compass.
+Compass currently requires the latest version of haml.
+Follow instructions from [here](http://github.com/chriseppstein/compass-rails-sample-application/tree/master)

 Apologies for depending on compass, its not necessary for the features, but it is something I want to use.
 You may need other stuff as well.